 4. The most common effect we find when testing a new chemical agent is that it it disrupts the bacterial membrane that envelopes the cell, a very important component of any cell.
 Whilst this can be a good thing to see in bacteria, such agents often also do the same in human cells.
 The lesson here is that it’s not hard to find drugs that kill bacteria, the trick is to find drugs that kill bacteria, and not us.
 Thus, how useful are continued announcements of new drug discoveries where the membrane-damaging activity of the drug against human cells (which, as I say, isn’t good a good thing) has yet to be established?
 To researchers in the field, unless you’ve demonstrated that your compound isn’t cytotoxic to human cells, irrespective of how awesomely good it is at killing bacteria, perhaps delay the press release?
 On the flip side, drugs that are no good for our needs, due to their toxicity, can be quite interesting to cancer researchers who may then look to see whether the toxicity is more pronounced on fast-growing cancer cells and thus become viable chemotherapy leads for them.

-5. There’s always someone who, at this point, mentions phage-therapy, and how there is a big conspiracy in the west to not work on the technology.
-Phage therapy is a nice idea in theory, but in practice it has many flaws.
-The Russians aren’t stupid, if phage therapy could have been made to work effectively, they would have done so; the reason they worked with phage in the first place was because they didn’t have access to antibiotics.
+5. There’s always someone who, at this point, mentions phage-therapy, and how there is a big conspiracy in the west to not work on the technology (though many people are beginning to).
+Phage therapy is a nice idea in theory, but in practice it has had many flaws.
+The Russians aren’t stupid, if phage therapy could have been made to work effectively, they would have done so—the reason they worked with phage in the first place was because they didn’t have access to antibiotics.
 The fact that we went with antibiotics, rather than phage, following their discovery is testament to their effectiveness.
-A few choice anecdotes of successful phage-treatment does not mean it is a wholly viable technology; there has yet to be a full double-blind, placebo controlled clinical trial of systemically delivered phage therapy for the treatment of systemic infection.
+A few choice anecdotes of successful phage-treatment does not mean it is a wholly viable technology.
+If antibiotics were the original form of precision (or personalised) medicine, phages are even more so.
+But as systems to triage patents to the correct antibiotics are still somewhat haphazard (most ER doctors favour broad spectrums in emergencies, for obvious reasons), the infrastructure to identify the specific strain of infecting bacteria to assign the correct phage can take a single lab several days/weeks, and that might be to help just one patient.
 Phage may, however, have some utility as additives to topical wound dressings, much like silver impregnation is currently employed, and this may improve wound healing.